Jihong-Zhu/jihong-zhu.github.io/_pages/about.md

   - /about.html
 ---

 <span style="color:red"> **I am looking for PhD students interested in robotic manipulation.
-I have one fully-funded PhD studentship (UK rate) available while also looking for self-funded students**</span>.
+I have one fully-funded PhD studentship (UK rate) available while also look for self-funded students**</span>.

 Lecturer (=Assistant Professor) of Robotics,